 Frances left school to become a nurse and then a midwife.
 Wanting to break away from health service constraints, she took a teaching course before marrying.
 When her children were small she started a private nursing agency.
 This was to be a formative time in her life.
 She interviewed 600 women in four years, many were qualified nurses who felt apprehensive about returning to work after taking time off to have their children.
 A bout of meningitis forced the sale of the agency and then there was a nine-year spell of teaching – for the last years as girls’ careers adviser.
 Part-time teaching then overlapped with setting up Women Welcome Women.

-Frances has travelled throughout Europe, across N & S America and to Australia, staying all the time with 5W members.
+Frances travelled throughout Europe, across N & S America and to Australia, staying all the time with 5W members.
 Her work for friendship among women all over the world led to her nomination for the 1996 Woman of Europe Award.
 In October 2001, Frances travelled across the USA, meeting members experiencing the traumatic aftermath of September 11th.
 In June/July 2002 she travelled in southern Russia, building on those links of friendship and understanding.
-Frances has now retired from the 5W office, but continues in her role as 5W Ambassador.

 Her philosophy of international friendship permeates 5W, now a Company Limited by Guarantee operating as a non-profit Trust.
 There is also an ethos of increasing women’s self-confidence.
-“Planning to spend a weekend with a member in a nearby country and carrying through that plan, making new friendships, noticing differences of interest in the lifestyles in the foreign country are great ways of gaining self-confidence and becoming articulate,” says Frances.
+In her own words, “Planning to spend a weekend with a member in a nearby country and carrying through that plan, making new friendships, noticing differences of interest in the lifestyles in the foreign country are great ways of gaining self-confidence and becoming articulate.”

-Asked why she has been involved in all these things, Frances replies: “I like to see things happen!”
+Asked why she had been involved in all these things, Frances replied: “I like to see things happen!”